START-UP CONTEST

 This competition is a unique opportunity to connect brands and principals looking for unique 3D printing solutions with highly motivated young companies.
 Subscribe to our newsletter to stay posted on the contest (nominated start-ups, award ceremony, nominees solutions…)!

 You are a start-up and you want to expose your solution to the whole 3D community?
-Participate in the contest by downloading the

-Nominated start-up for the Start-up Contest 2022
+Nominated start-up for the Start-up Contest 2023

 AM 4 AM